 - Re-focusing adult social care practice towards a community based support in tandem with developing local links with community and voluntary organisations. - Re-commissioning of Slough CCG and SBC advocacy services to meet statutory and non statutory needs.
-It will be Care Act compliant and will include advocacy for carers. - Review and re-commissioning a range of services including personalised homecare, re-placement care, housing related support, supported living respite, residential and day opportunities through a dynamic purchasing framework/model.
-Carer specific services will be identified through the model which they can purchase via their direct payment. - Introducing a pre-paid card service to support people manage their direct payments. - Increased the offer for enhanced integrated intermediate care and re-ablement services to help people return home following a hospital admission. - Re-tendering the Berkshire Community Equipment Service which supports and enables independence.
+It will be Care Act compliant and will include advocacy for carers. - Review and re-commissioning a range of services including personalised homecare, replacement care, housing related support, supported living, residential and day opportunities through a dynamic purchasing framework. - Introducing a pre-paid card service to support people to manage their direct payments. - Increased the offer for enhanced integrated intermediate care and reablement services to help people return home following a hospital admission. - Re-tendering the Berkshire Community Equipment Service which supports and enables independence. - Implement a separate standalone Parent Carer Needs Assessment.

-- Commissioning local voluntary groups and schools to provide short breaks for children with disabilities to enable their parent carers and siblings who may be young carers to have breaks from their caring duties. - Developed a pathway to facilitate access to financial information and advice for self funders which is impartial and independent of the Council. - Continue to promote and develop the range of range of telecare equipment for service users and their carers. - Commissioned a personal assistant matching service for service users and carers in receipt of direct payments or funding their own care.
+- Commissioning local voluntary groups and schools to provide short breaks for children with disabilities to enable their parent carers and siblings who may be young carers to have breaks from their caring duties. - Developed a pathway to facilitate access to financial information and advice for self funders which is impartial and independent of the Council. - Continue to promote and develop the range of telecare equipment for service users and their carers. - Commissioned a personal assistant matching service for service users and carers in receipt of direct payments or funding their own care.
 This also offers employer advice and payroll support. - Developing options for increased coordination between health and social care support for people in care homes and residential placements.
 This will include their carers where appropriate. - Continue to work closely with parent carers of children and young people with special/additional needs, to ensure their involvement in decisions made during planning or developing services.
-This will include re-commissioning the short- breaks service for children and young people with special/additional needs commencing 2016. - Commissioning a pilot responder service to support people using telecare equipment in times of crisis.
+This will include re-commissioning the short- breaks service for children and young people with special/additional needs commencing 2016. - Commissioning a pilot responder service to support people using telecare equipment in times of crisis. - Continue to develop personalised approached to safeguarding for the carers for person and the carer. - Developing a local online assessment tool for carers.